MichaelHartisch/Critical-Node-Problem/README.md

 ## Instances
 In the folder MCN_raw/, you find the raw data of the original instances, as they also can be found here: https://github.com/mxmmargarida/Critical-Node-Problem

-The folders MCN_Poly/ and MCN_DecisionDependent/ contains instances in the QLP-file format as used in our paper.
+The folders MCN_Poly/ and MCN_DecisionDependent/ contain instances in the QLP-file format.
 They are dividided into the basic (two-stage) instances, and the multistage instances.

-The folder MCN_DecisionDependent/ contains instances in the QLP-file format as used in our paper.
-They are dividided into the basic (two-stage) instances, and the multistage instances.
+The instances in the Basic/ folder are the same problem as solved in the oroginal paper.
+The instances in the Multistage/ folder are adapted versions of the basic instances.

 ## Solver
 To run the instances given in the QLP-file format you can use our solver Yasol: https://github.com/MichaelHartisch/Yasol